White headmaster forced Black student, 11, to kneel while apologizing, mom says: ‘This was a racist act’

 “I want to assure you that St. Martin’s neither condones nor accepts the actions of our headmaster,” Conway wrote in the email.
 “The incident does not reflect our long, established values or the established protocols regarding student related issues.”

-Paul said she is horrified that her son was singled out for a special punishment because he is Black.
+Paul said she is horrified that her son, a sixth-grader, was singled out for a special punishment because he is Black.

 “This was a racist act,” Paul said.
 “In other schools when they are disciplined, it’s detention, it’s extra homework, there are other ways to discipline a child.
 But degrading a child, humiliating them off the basis of generalizing him because he’s just a Black boy, makes no sense.”